vish0409/walmart-laptops-etl/README.md

  * Transform the JSON documents into a Dataframe and clean the data.
  * Upload the cleaned table, **transformed_laptop_data.csv**, onto the **walmart-transformed-data** bucket

-This script will run on the AWS EC2 engine using the Command Line Interface (the **ec2.sh** shell script demonstrates this).
-Exeption Handling is imbedded into the script to account for any errors that may come up.
+*NOTE:This script will run on the AWS EC2 engine using the Command Line Interface (the **ec2.sh** shell script demonstrates this).
+Exeption Handling is imbedded into the script to account for any errors that may come up.*

+### Transform:
+The Transformation is done on AWS Glue, an event-driven ETL Service.
+Two components of the AWS Glue service are used for this project: **Glue Data Catalog** (which contains Glue Crawlers and Databases) & **Glue ETL Jobs**.
+The crawlers are useful for importing data from S3 buckets into the data catalog databses.
+Whereas, the ETL Jobs are made to adjust datatypes, schema and drop any unnecessary columns.

+* The **s3-to-walmart-laptops**  Glue Crawler takes the .csv file from the previous step and uploads it onto a database named **walmart-laptops**
+* The ETL Glue Job is then designed to source the table from the database, adjust necessary datatypes and **drop** the following columns: *Seller Id* and *Product Variants*.
+After which, it uploads the transformed dataset into the **walmart-output-data** S3 bucket.
+It is exported as a CSV using GZIP compression.

-## Transform:
+## Load:
+The Loading section is triggered with another Crawler, which is set up to take the CSV file from the walmart-output-data bucket and upload it onto the **walmart-laptops-clean** database.
+This database is then used in AWS Athena, a service that helps us analyze data suing SQL.
+All query results are saved in the **walmart-output-data** S3 bucket.

+*NOTE: The queries performed can be found in the athena_sql_queries.txt file*